apdcode/RepData_PeerAssessment1/PA1_template.md

 and that there is no missing interval for all dates contained in the dataset.
 This means that it would not matter much if the imputing process replaced missing values for each and every interval, or for each date only.

-### Part 5 - Are there differences in activity patterns between weekdays and weekends?
+### 5 - Are there differences in activity patterns between weekdays and weekends?
+## 5.1 - Create a new factor variable in the dataset with two levels

 ```r
 #___5.1___Create a new factor variable in the dataset with two levels -